som3canadian/Cloudflare-KV-Manager/README.md

 ## TODO

-- [ ] Add search endpoint to middleware (Only support with the UI for now)
+- [x] Add search endpoint to middleware (Only support with the UI for now)
+- [ ] Add search endpoint to python library